 Use the volatile keyword to force a data element to always go to main memory for its reads and writes

+Mark as private all data components that are accessed by multiple threads.

+Apply the synchronized keyword to methods that access the same data components of an object to prevent multiple invocations of methods on the same object from interleaving.

+Access all data components, including private components only through synchronized getter and setter methods.

-theDeclare all data members as private and provide synchronized wrapper methodprevent multiple6.62 Concurrency – Premature termination [CGS]
+6.62 Concurrency – Premature termination [CGS]

 6.62.1 Applicability to language